-The main negatives associated with this option is:
+The main negatives

 - The funds are neither cheap nor do they perform well compared to the benchmarks in general.

 - They are not truly independent.
 So this isn’t a million miles away from investing with a well-regulated bank, even though they can offer external fund managers.
-So it is highly likely that you will be suggested St James Place funds if you go with one of their advisors, especially in the expat market.
+So it is highly likely that you will be suggested St James’s Place funds if you go with one of their advisors, especially in the expat market.

 - In addition to point two, this point gets even more complicated.
 Their investment committee does look for excellent fund managers.
 So some fund managers are in-house and some are external.
 Regardless, even if their advisors believe that another provider has a better product (like Vanguard or somebody else) they can only use SJP products and services in most situations.